ShakyaAbi/GEI/README.md

 - **Modern Design**: Clean, professional design with smooth animations and micro-interactions
 - **Responsive Layout**: Optimized for all device sizes from mobile to desktop
-- **Content Management**: Admin panels for managing publications, program areas, and projects
+- **Content Management**: Admin panels for managing publications, program areas, projects, stories, and faculty
 - **Database Integration**: Powered by Supabase for real-time data management
 - **File Uploads**: Support for PDF documents and images with secure cloud storage
 - **Search & Filtering**: Advanced search and filtering capabilities across all content